Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ### As a Level 1 Character

 - Gain all the traits in the Core Sorcerer Traits table.
-- Gain the Sorcerer’s level 1 features, which are listed in the Sorcerer Features table.
+- Gain the Sorcerer's level 1 features, which are listed in the Sorcerer Features table.

 ### As a Multiclass Character

 To qualify for a new class, you must have a score of at least 13 in the primary ability of the new class and your current classes.

 - Gain the Hit Point Die from the Core Sorcerer Traits table.
-- Gain the Sorcerer’s level 1 features, which are listed in the Sorcerer Features table.
+- Gain the Sorcerer's level 1 features, which are listed in the Sorcerer Features table.
 See the multiclassing rules in chapter 2 to determine your available spell slots.

 ## Sorcerer Class Features
 As a Sorcerer, you gain the following class features when you reach the specified Sorcerer levels.
 These features are listed in the Sorcerer Features table.